noomerzx/vue-advance-boilerplate/README.md

 ============
 > A boilerplate for Vue.js for Advance or Large Scale Project.
 <br>
-> State management with seperating modules.
+> State management with seperating as modules.
 <br>
 > Create API Resource with axios